Soumi7/PG-StockManagement/README.md

 # Predictive Analysis of Stock

-This project aims at enabling **real-time and even predictive out of stock in retail stores in a cost-effective manner**
+This project aims at enabling **real-time and even predictive out of stock in retail stores in a cost-effective manner** by predicting the quantity of sales of each product in that month.

 ### Theme: Artificial Intelligence and Machine Learning